 The cloud computing format makes perfect sense for the human resources world.
 A key aspect of the cloud is the delivery of the business application as SaaS.
 Acquiring and deploying SaaS applications save valuable cost, energy and time for firms.
 It both lowers the upfront investment of solution ownership and eases budgeting because of the predictability of costs over time.
 Rather than a large, upfront lump-sum hit to the budget, SaaS deliveries are rather like the electric bill, occurring on a pay-as-you-go basis.

 Analysts at technology think-tank Gartner Group predict that by 2014, sales of SaaS HRM software will outpace new ERP-based purchases in global 2,000 organizations.
 With such estimated demands it’s no wonder why traditional ERP software firm SAP just paid early $3.4 billion for cloud-based Success Factors.

 The ERP vendors (SAP, Oracle, Peoplesoft) have generally done a poor job of building talent management software.
-It was that lack of innovation which enabled Success Factors, Taleo, Silk Road and other vendors like Empxtrack to even exist.
-These SaaS based software’s may focus on overall workforce talent management or be positioned as an HRIS.
-In both cases, they offer the ability to function as a complete employee system of records.
+It was that lack of innovation which enabled Success Factor, Taleo, Silk Road and other vendors like Empxtrack to even exist.
+These SaaS based softwares may focus on overall workforce talent management or be positioned as an HRIS.
+In both cases, they offer the ability to functions as a complete employee system of records.